 Method One: Put Pen to Paper

 This particular author’s main way of combating writer’s block was to write anyway.
 I remember her saying that it didn’t matter what she wrote – it could be as simple as writing her name over and over again – because it was the act of writing itself that helped her.
 Now this is another post where I’m going to date myself.
 She wrote by picking up a pen and paper.
 Personal computers were just not a thing during my childhood.
 If I find myself creatively blocked now, I could try this method on a computer, but I personally prefer writing the “old-fashioned” way with pen and paper.
-There is just something about the movement of the pen in my hand, the smooth feel of the paper, and the ink flowing across the page that seem to help clear up my creative clog.
+There is just something about the movement of the pen in my hand, the smooth feel of the paper, and the ink flowing across the page that seems to help clear up my creative clog.